zzguang/openyurt/docs/proposals/20220930-unifying-cloud-edge-comms.md

 						|       ---------------------------       |
 						-------------------------------------------

-This solution is the best solution till now from the design perspective, but it means to re-implement YurtTunnel into Raven, which needs much more effort than other solutions.
+This solution is the best solution till now from the design perspective, it provides a more consistent and unified solution to users gracefully.
+But it almost means to re-implement YurtTunnel into Raven, which needs much more effort than other solutions.

 Conclusion:
 - By evaluating all the alternatives above, and after disscussing with the community members, we achieved an initial agreement:
-	- In the long run, Solution 5 is the best solution to provide a graceful and deeply unified solution to users.
+	- In the long run, Solution 5 is the best solution to provide a deeply unified solution to users.
 Although it needs much more effort.
 	- In the short run, Solution 4 is a tradeoff shallow fusion solution which is acceptable as well at current stage.

 We will evaluate the design and effort of solution 5 in the next few weeks, and nail down which one to select afterwards.